WokLibCodeClub/Python-Clock/Step6-Making-the-hands-move/README.md

 ```

 and move it so it is *after* the code which creates and defines the hour_hand and minute_hand turtles.
 That will result in the second hand being drawn *after* the minute and hour hands, so it will appear on the top.

+Hooray - you now have a functioning clock!
+Congratulations!

 [Continue to Step 7 - Customising the clock background](../Step7-Custom-clock-background)